 - i.
 Complete General (Theory) Component and Skill (OJT) Component - ii.
-Passed all courses prescribed for the programme - iii.
-Passed Skill Assessments conducted by RASC - iv.
+Passed all courses prescribed for the programme, with passing SGPA of 40% - iii.
+Passed Skill Assessments conducted by RASCI(Retailers Association's Skill Council of India) - iv.
 Earned 182 credits.
 2 more credits will be added for NSS/NCC Elective if opted by students (182+2). - v.
 Obtained a minimum CGPA of 4.5 - vi.
 Satisfied all necessary requirements of University, RASCI and industry partner